Jim Jones: White Nights

 The situation at Jonestown was deteriorating in 1978.
 The community was exhausted and overworked.
 Most were required to perform manual labor from early morning until evening.
 Loudspeakers were installed around Jonestown and sermons were played on a constant loop for the entire community to listen to.
 Jones began to propagate his belief in what he termed "Translation" once his followers settled in Jonestown, claiming that he and his followers would all die and live blissfully together in the afterlife.
 Meals were meager and workers were often hungry.
 After spending all day working, the community gathered each evening at the central pavilion to listen to Jones preach.
 His sermons generally lasted for several hours; most of the community was sleep deprived.
 According to Teri Buford O'Shea, one of the few escapees from Jonestown, sleep deprivation was one of the most effective methods of controlling Jones's followers.
-O’Shea said, "One time Jim said to me...
-'Let’s keep them poor and tired, because if they’re poor they can’t escape and if they’re tired they can’t make plans.'"
+O'Shea said, "One time Jim said to me...
+'Let's keep them poor and tired, because if they're poor they can't escape and if they're tired they can't make plans.'"
+O'Shea also reported that Jones would maintain his control of Peoples Temple members using punishments such as keeping them in a coffin-shaped box several feet underground, while other members were assigned to constantly berate and reprimand them for their perceived slights against the cult.

 The majority of the community members were minors or the elderly, and the fewer people of working age found it difficult to keep up with the workload required to support the community.
 Healthcare, education, and food rations were all in limited supply and the situation was worsening.
 Jones's orders were increasingly erratic.
 He was seen staggering and urinating in public, but this was due to prostatitis for a short time towards the end of Jonestown in late October 1978, not the entirety of Jonestown.
-He found it difficult to walk without assistance around this time, but it cleared up by Leo Ryan's visit.
+He found it difficult to walk without assistance around this time, but it cleared up by Ryan's visit.

 After learning that he might have a lung infection in 1978, Jones told his followers that he actually had lung cancer in an effort to gain their compassion and increase their level of support.
 Jones was said to be abusing valium, quaaludes, stimulants, and barbiturates.
 Audio recordings of meetings held in Jonestown in 1978 attest to the commune leader's deteriorating health.
 Jones complained of high blood pressure that he had had since the early 1950s, small strokes, weight loss of 30 to 40 pounds in the last two weeks of Jonestown, temporary blindness, convulsions, and in late October to early November 1978 while he was ill in his cabin, grotesque swelling of the extremities.